UnderwaterOwlbear/underwaterowlbear.github.io/pages/bullet-rules.md

 * Explore the current area to reveal landmarks
 * Travel within the current area to a discovered landmark

+**Logistics**: Supplies and baggage trains are particularly important to consider.
+The table below describes various means of land transportation and their relative carrying capacities.

 | Beast of Burden | Weight (lb) | Carry (lb) | Pull, Cart (lb) | Pull, Wagon (lb) | Feed / day, w/ forage (lb) | Feed / day, no forage (lb) |
 |-----------------|-------------|------------|-----------------|------------------|----------------------------|----------------------------|
 | Man             | 160         | 80         | 200             | 400              | 2                          | 10                         |